qoherent/spectrogram-segmentation/README.md

 approach to innovation.

 Classification results are comparable to those reported by MathWorks' AI-based network.
-For more information, please refer to the following MathWorks' article:
+For more information, please refer to the following MathWorks article:
 [Spectrum Sensing with Deep Learning to Identify 5G and LTE Signals](https://www.mathworks.com/help/comm/ug/spectrum-sensing-with-deep-learning-to-identify-5g-and-lte-signals.html).

 If you found this example interesting or helpful, don't forget to give it a star! ⭐ Also, be sure to check out our